chriseaton/cloud-build-local/README.md

 Google has been archived.
 This fork is an attempt to keep the project alive, at least, in some form close to the original, and maybe improve on it a bit.

+> [!NOTE]
+> Cloud Build Local works without Google Cloud!
+> You can create pipelines as you see fit, locally, and yes, offline!
+> Check out the §New Features below regarding the `--no-cloud` argument.

 ### Samples
 See our example node.js GCP function in the `samples/` directory which includes an example pipeline.